arocull/stag-toolkit/readme.md

 Currently equipped for Godot **4.2.2**+

+> [!WARNING]
+> This addon is highly experimental and frequently subject to change based on personal needs.
+> These updates will sometimes require usage to be updated accordingly.
+> Use at your own risk!

 *If this tool has helped you, feel free to [send a Kofi](https://ko-fi.com/stagmath) my way, or to anyone listed in the [credits](#credits)*!

 ## Feature List